We detail common gripes received by the Financial Ombudsman, and how to avoid finding yourself in a similar situation.

 This is a common misunderstanding by motorists, says the FOS.

-However, you can protect this shortfall with a product known as GAP insurance.
-It covers the difference between the value of the vehicle before it was damaged and its value at the time you bought GAP cover.
+However, you can protect this shortfall with a product known as gap insurance.
+Also known as car depreciation insurance, it covers the difference between the value of the vehicle before it was damaged and its value at the time you bought gap cover.

 You may want to take out this cover if you paid a lot for your vehicle for example, or to cover the finance payments for your car in the event of an accident.